+The conceptual stormwater system design (Figure 17) includes the layout for stormwater pipes in the public right-of-way and does not include private stormwater system designs.
 Stormwater detention and treatment will occur at local facilities and no regional facilities are planned for the area.

-Each City will serve its own jurisdiction area independently.
-The Cities acknowledge that they must follow requirements established in their guiding respective NPDES (National Pollution Discharge Elimination System) MS4 (Municipal Separate Storm Sewer System) permits.
-All flows that outlet within each city will be guided by their respective protocols, design standards, and/or stormwater management plans.
+Each city will serve its own jurisdiction area independently.
+The Cities acknowledge that they must follow requirements established in their respective stormwater MS4 permits.
+All flows that outlet within each city will be guided by their respective protocols, design standards, and/or discharge permits.
+Upstream stormwater discharged into Wilsonville's system shall meet or exceed Wilsonville's stormwater management requirements at all locations where the City of Tualatin's pipe system connects to the City of Wilsonville's pipe system.

+Much of the area is in a basin that drains toward Wilsonville, which requires Low Impact Development (LID) to mitigate the impact of urbanization.
 Public stormwater systems are included in the road network cost estimate.
 Stormwater systems outside of the public right-of-way are assumed to be part of the development costs, which have not been estimated.